PioneerAIAcademy/prompt-optimizer/README.md

 ### Using the Sample Data

 1. Go to **Create Project** tab
-2. Upload `samples/answer-evaluation.csv`
+2. Enter `./samples/answer-evaluation.csv` as the Dataset File path
-3. Copy contents of `samples/system_prompt.txt` into the System Prompt field
+3. Enter `./samples/system_prompt.txt` as the System Prompt File path
-4. Copy contents of `samples/user_prompt.txt` into the User Prompt Template field
+4. Enter `./samples/user_prompt.txt` as the User Prompt Template File path
 5. Create project and start evaluating

 This example evaluates how well an AI chatbot answers questions by comparing AI responses to ideal human answers.
 The grading rubric in the system prompt defines scores from 1 (contradictory) to 5 (semantically equivalent).